sydney0zq/covid-19-detection/README.md

 - The file "20200212-auc95p9.txt" contains the output probabilities of our pretrained deCovNet on our testing set.

-Considering the privacy of patients, the training and testing data will not be publicly available.
-If you are interested about running the code, please contact the corresponding author [Xinggang Wang](mailto:xgwang@hust.edu.cn) for the pretrained models.
+The pretrained models are not currently available.
+If you are interested in the training codes, please contact [Xinggang Wang](mailto:xgwang@hust.edu.cn).